The Best Wine Refrigerators Are Sleek and Keep Your Precious Bottles Safe From Spoilage

-If you, like Domino’s deputy commerce editor, Samantha Weiss-Hills, regularly host with wine or love to stock up on bottles from your travels, Zephyr’s wine coolers should be on your radar.
+If you, like Domino’s managing shopping editor, Samantha Weiss-Hills, regularly host with wine or love to stock up on bottles from your travels, Zephyr’s wine coolers should be on your radar.
 Its dual-zone fridge comes in several variations: original, French door, full size, panel ready, pro, and ADA compliant.
 The original’s sleek stainless steel reversible door is finished with dual-pane glass that stays superclear when closed, allowing you to easily peek inside at your inventory.
 It fits up to 45 bottles, but that number probably depends on what you tend to drink—Pinot Noir bottles are bulkier than those of Riesling.
 (To note: The bottom shelf that stores six bottles is stationary.)

 Chic stainless steel–fronted, wood-slat shelves glide in and out smoothly so you don’t have to worry about anything wiggling around, and each zone has two different shelf heights.
 The temperature panel is easy to control but not sensitive—it requires a bit of intention.
 And the lighting has three different colors (we prefer the amber for its restaurant wine-cave vibes) and two different settings (automatic, which fades off when the door is closed, and active, which illuminates your collection continuously).
 This model, while it can be used freestanding, is just right for under a counter—even the ADA-compliant version, which can be adjusted below 32 inches.